Uganda set to impose social media tax

 State Minister for Finance David Bahati told parliament that the tax increases were needed to help Uganda pay off its growing national debt.

-Experts and at least one major internet service provider have raised doubts about how a daily tax on social media will be implemented, the BBC's Catherine Byaruhanga reports.
+Experts and at least one major internet service provider have raised doubts about how a daily tax on social media will be implemented, the BBC's Catherine Byaruhanga reports from Uganda.

 The government is struggling to ensure all mobile phone SIM cards are properly registered.